 top of page

-Labour and Aromatherapy is a subject that has been researched, and there are many clinical trials, so the list of essential oils that have an evidence base for use is a lot more than what we can use in pregnancy.
+Labour and Aromatherapy are subjects that have been researched, and there are many clinical trials, so the list of essential oils that have an evidence base for use is a lot more than what we can use in pregnancy.
 There are many opportunities to use Aromatherapy in Labour,

 And can be at home, at a birthing centre or hospital.